offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 * `{bm} PA/\b(PA)\b/` - FILL ME IN (filament).

 * `{bm} toolhead` - An assembly consisting of a PTFE connector, an extruder, and a hotend with nozzle housed in an enclosure.
 Filament enters the nozzle through the PTFE connector located at the top, where the extruder motor grabs it and pushes it into the nozzle located at the bottom.
-The bottom bottom right-side of the toolhead has a camera attached, while the hotend poking out of the enclosure is sandwiched between cooling ducts that directs air to rapidly cool filament as its printed.
+The bottom bottom right-side of the toolhead has a tool camera attached, while the hotend poking out of the enclosure is sandwiched between cooling ducts that directs air to rapidly cool filament as its printed.

 ![Toolhead front diagram](toolhead.drawio.svg)

 The toolhead moves left-right on the X-Axis linear rail.
 The X-Axis linear rail itself moves forward and backward on the Y-Axis.
 These rails are how the toolhead positions itself for printing. `{ref} https://bambulab.com/en/support/academy/10/course/1031276070794240000/chapter/227`